pkhungurn/talking-head-anime-demo/README.md

 * Python >= 3.6
 * pytorch >= 1.4.0
-* dlib >= 19.17
+* dlib >= 19.19
-* opencv-python >= 4.1.0.25
+* opencv-python >= 4.1.0.30
-* pillow >= 6.2.0
+* pillow >= 7.0.0
 * numpy >= 1.17.l2

-I developed the system using Anaconda on Windows 10.
 If you install these packages, you should be all good.

+## Recreating Python Environment with Anaconda

+If you use [Anaconda](https://www.anaconda.com/), you also have the option of recreating the Python environment that can be used to run the demo.
+Open a shell and change directory to the project's root.
+Then, run the following command:

+  conda env create -f environment.yml

+This should download and install all the dependencies.
+Keep in mind, though, that this will require several gigabytes of your storage.
+After the installation is done, you can activate the new environment with the following command:

+  conda activate talking-head-anime

+Once you are done with the environment, you can deactivate it with:

+  conda deactivate

 ## Prepare the Data